 Ripal Shah, MD, clinical assistant professor at the Stanford University School of Medicine says she eats this breakfast whenever she’s “on the run.”It’s a great way to boost potassium, she points out, which is important for balancing sodium intake.
 In addition, the sweet and salty combo provides a quick energy boost, keeping her full until she can break for a snack or lunch.

-Almond butter is at the center of one of Dr. Landsman’s favorite breakfast options, which he calls his “Healthy Adult PB&J Sandwich,” which consists of Dave’s Killer Bread spread with Dr. Landsman’s own homemade almond butter, and Crofter’s Organic Strawberry Spread preserves.
+Almond butter is at the center of one of Dr. Landsman’s favorite breakfast options, which he calls his “Healthy Adult PB&J Sandwich,” which consists of bread spread with Dr. Landsman’s own homemade almond butter, and Crofter’s Organic Strawberry Spread preserves.
 He also stirs it into oatmeal (see below).
 Brittany Robles, MD, OB-GYN, and NASM certified personal trainer for pregnant and postpartum women in Brooklyn, New York, likes to stir it into her oatmeal as well— to make what she calls “Power Oats” (see below).

 Oatmeal is also a popular choice among these doctors.
 Dr. Favini likes it with walnuts and chia seeds, which are full of healthy oils and protein, and blueberries, which are high in antioxidants.
 However, he often skips breakfast as part of an intermittent fasting program (more on that below).
 To maximize the fiber, Dr. Landsman only uses steel cut oats and adds ground flax seed and nut butter to make it even more healthy.
 And Dr. Robles uses oatmeal to make her Power Oats, which she finds “very satiating” in addition to being full of vitamins and minerals.
 To make Power Oats at home, start with 1/2 cup of rolled oats boiled in 1 cup of water and top with: